Mo7ammedd/download-pdf/README.md

 ## How it Works

-The script loads the jsPDF library dynamically from the CDN and then creates a PDF document by looping through all the images on the webpage.
+The script loads the jsPDF library dynamically from the google drive and then creates a PDF document by looping through all the images on the webpage.
 It filters out images with invalid sources, and for each valid image, it follows these steps:

 1. Create a canvas element and draw the image on the canvas.
 2. Convert the canvas content to a base64-encoded image data URL.